BarShuv/cloud-ecommerce-api/README.md

 ## Deployment

+### Manual Deployment
 The application is deployed on AWS EC2 using Docker containers.
 The deployment process includes:
 1. Setting up an EC2 instance
 2. Installing Docker and Docker Compose
 3. Cloning the repository
 4. Running the application with docker-compose

+### Automated Deployment
+The project uses GitHub Actions for automated deployment:
+1. When code is pushed to the main branch, GitHub Actions automatically:
+   - Connects to the EC2 instance via SSH
+   - Pulls the latest code
+   - Restarts the Docker containers

+To set up automated deployment:
+1. Add the following secrets to your GitHub repository:
+   - `EC2_SSH_KEY`: Your EC2 instance's private SSH key
+   - `EC2_HOST`: Your EC2 instance's public IP address

 ## Future Improvements